henrycatalinismith/ppl/gh-pages/documentation/commands/email/index.md

 ### Name

-ppl email - Set a contact's email address
+ppl email - List, show or change email addresses

 ### Synopsis

+    ppl email
+    ppl email <contact>
     ppl email <contact> <email-address>

 ### Description

+With no arguments, the email addresses of each contact in the address book are listed.

+If a `<contact>` is specified, the email address of that contact is shown.

-Stores the given email address as the contact address of the specified contact.
+If both a `<contact>` and an `<email-address>` are given, then the address is stored as the address of the contact.
-The `<contact>` parameter must correspond to the ID of an existing contact in the address book.
-No validation is performed against the `<email>` parameter, so go nuts.

 ### Examples

-    ppl email jdoe jdoe@example.org
+    $ ppl email jdoe jdoe@example.org
+    $ ppl email adam adam@example.com
+    $ ppl email jdoe
+    jdoe@example.org
+    $ ppl email
+    adam:  adam@example.com
+    jdoe:  jdoe@example.org